IBM/spm-citizen-engagement/custom-sso-mfa/README.md

-# Support for multi-factor authentication through third-party solutions
+# Configuring multi-factor authentication through third-party solutions

 The security of a citizen's information is critical to customers.
 We recommend that all customers use the strongest security strategies available to secure their clients' information.
 Multi-factor authentication is one such strategy that can ensure that a citizen's account cannot be easily accessed through stolen credentials or weak passwords.